Artist Fellowship Award

 You must be a City of Boston resident.
-You also need to show us accurate documents when we ask for them.
-We do allow applications submitted on behalf of an artist.
-You also must maintain your Boston residency during the 12-month period of the fellowship.
+You also must have have lived in Boston for three years before you can apply.
+You need to maintain your Boston residency during the 12-month period of the fellowship.

 - You must be at least 18 years old.